 The camp is frequently visited by a pair of honey badgers, which is an exciting and eventful occasion.
 These are ferocious little creatures that are feared by most other big mammals in the wild because of their fearless attitude and tendancy to aim for the groin in an attack!

-The Southern Klaserie forms part of the Greater Kruger Park.
+The Klaserie Private Nature Reserve forms part of the Greater Kruger Park.
 The reserve shares unfenced borders with the Kruger National Park and is west of the Timbavati, covering 60 000 ha on either side of the Klaserie River.
 This means there is a diversity of habitats and, as a result, there is a species diversity to be enjoyed.

 Mammals on can expect to see in the area are aplenty: elephant, rhino, buffalo, impala, kudu, zebra, giraffe, steenbok, duiker, mongoose, baboon, vervet monkey, hippo, warthog, and many others.